babalugats76/teach-physical-computing/README.md

 <h3 name="gpio">GPIO</h3>

-The **General Purpose Input Output** pin of the Raspberry Pi open up the world of physical computing.
+The **General Purpose Input Output** pins of the Raspberry Pi open up the world of physical computing.

 We can refer to [this website](http://pinout.xyz/) or the figure below to determing **GPIO Pin Numbering**.